The Number twelve looks like you (US), God Mother (SE)

 The classic masters of mathcore will give a legendary farewell gig at the A38 Ship!
-The support will come from the great eytreme metal band: Shining!
+Kicking American The Number Twelve Looks Like You will be their main support while mad Swedish God Mother their opening act.

 The Dillinger Escape Plan (USA)